 The Cause of Vein Disorders

 Normally, veins carry blood from your legs up to your heart using one-way valves.
 When veins get weak, these valves no longer function and blood may flow backward towards your feet.
 This abnormal flow is called venous reflux or venous insufficiency.
-Pooled blood leads to varicose veins and potentially spider veins.
+Pooled blood leads to varicose veins, spider veins and a variety of symptoms.

 There are many potential risk factors for varicose and spider veins.
 The most common include: